thecapacity/CleaningData_CourseProj/README.md

 3. A code book, [CodeBook.md](https://github.com/thecapacity/CleaningData_CourseProj/blob/master/CodeBook.md), that describes the variables, the data, and any transformations or work that you performed to clean up the data.

-4. The resultant [tidy data set](http://git ) with the average of each variable for each activity and each subject.
+4. The resultant tidy data set, with the average of each variable for each activity and each subject.

 ### Usage